MNGuenther/ngtsio/README.md

 # ngtsio
 Wrapper for astropy and cfitsio readers for NGTS data files.
-The newest stable release can be found here:  https://github.com/MNGuenther/ngtsio/releases.
 This readme contains:

 1. Installation